imagej/imagej.github.io/_pages/Downsample.md

 ## Motivation

-Sound downsampling of an image requires the elimination of image frequencies higher than half the sampling frequency in the result image (see the [Nyquist–Shannon sampling theorem](wikipedia_Nyquist%E2%80%93Shannon_sampling_theorem "wikilink")).
-The exclusive tool for this is [Gaussian convolution](wikipedia_Gaussian_function "wikilink").
+Sound downsampling of an image requires the elimination of image frequencies higher than half the sampling frequency in the result image (see the {% include wikipedia title='Nyquist%E2%80%93Shannon sampling theorem' text='Nyquist–Shannon sampling theorem'%}).
+The exclusive tool for this is {% include wikipedia title='Gaussian function' text='Gaussian convolution'%}.

 ## Download